lyhlbyl/test/README.markdown

 test, a second version of test
--[] order function for data.
-Rule.mk not terminated - the following hack in
-       quantomatic/core/rewriting/rule.ML for Rule.mk required:
+- [x] order function for data.
+Rule.mk not terminated - the following hack in quantomatic/core/rewriting/rule.ML for Rule.mk required:

       in (Rule { lhs = lhs, rhs = rhs',